mithranm/llamasearch/docs/project-overview.md

 # Project Overview - LLAMASEARCH

 LLAMASEARCH is an advanced search engine designed to help users find relevant content and answers based on a provided website link.
-Users can ask questions, and the application will use the LLAMA LLM to generate answers based on the website’s content.
+Users can ask questions, and the application will use the Llama LLM to generate answers based on the website’s content.

 To enhance the user experience, LLAMASEARCH will offer the following additional features: